 Chilli chicken is a very popular Indo-Chinese dish and after taking just one bite, you’ll understand why.
 Think: crispy cubes of fried chicken coated in a slightly sweet and spicy sauce!
 My recipe is gluten-free and paleo friendly – a dish that everyone can enjoy!

 This recipe for chilli chicken is my gluten-free take on a famous Indo-Chinese dish made by sautéing juicy, fried chicken in a slightly sweet and spicy sauce.
+This flavor bomb of a sauce coats the pieces of fried chicken and makes this dish irresistible!
 You won’t be able to tell it’s gluten-free or paleo, trust me!

 Thankfully, you can make chilli chicken yourself at home – and you can make it gluten-free!
 My version is a bit healthier, but it doesn’t taste healthier.
 The chicken is still deep fried (but I use avocado oil) and the sauce is just as delicious thanks to coconut aminos – though I’m sure tamari would be fine too.